 The JMT is surprisingly poorly signed though easy to follow … unless covered with snow.
 If you miss one junction, you may walk miles out of your way.
-A GPS is a good idea on this trip.
+A GPS app is a good idea on this adventure.

 - John Muir Trail interactive map – JMT2k.com